chrisanag1985/suricata_template_advanced/README.md

 # suricata_template_advanced

+It needs Suricata v7.x otherwise many of the statistics like memcap pressure don't exist in previous versions.

 ## Advanced Zabbix Template for Suricata

 This Zabbix Template gives you an excellent insight into the Suricata internals.